CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/03-Arc-enabled-SQL-Server.md

     ![](.././media/completed.png "sqlsearch")

-1. Go back to azure portal and search for the **SQL Server -Azure Arc**, You will be able to see 1 one resource that we just created using powershell script in previous step.
+1. Go back to azure portal and search for the **SQL Server -Azure Arc**, You will be able to see 1 one resource that we just created using PowerShell script in previous step.

     ![](.././media/sqlvm.png "sqlsearch")